nuvolaris/nuvolaris/docs/DEVEL.md

 - Use the remote SSH extension to [connect to the Remote Server](https://code.visualstudio.com/docs/remote/ssh-tutorial#_connect-using-ssh)
 - Open the folder with VSCode and then say YES when it asks to "reopen in container"
 - Finally, open one of the workspace file (the file workspace.code-workspace) present in every subproject in the folders nuvolaris-*

+## Use a virtual machine

+You can build a virtual machine which has all the required components starting a virtual machine with `Ubuntu 22` in any cloud provider and feed to them the `cloud-init.yaml` in the nuvolaris folder.

+If you have [multipass](https://multipass.dev) you can also directly start a suitable VM using the `multipass.sh` script to launch and initialize it.
+Then connect to it as it was a remote server.

+If you use a virtual machine created with cloud-init you do not need to launch the development container as it has already all the required tools.

 ## Build your own development environment